Parrotia persica, Iron Tree: planting, pruning and care

 Parrotia persica - Persian Ironwood

-This is the type species.
-Parrotia persica is a small deciduous tree that displays magnificent autumn colours blending green, yellow, orange, red and purple.
-Its unobtrusive spring flowering is very melliferous.
-In winter it remains striking as it reveals its beautifully peeling bark.
+Type species.
+Parrotia persica is a small deciduous tree that puts on magnificent autumn colours, blending green, yellow, orange, red and purple.
+Its discreet spring flowering is very melliferous.
+In winter it retains a strong presence when it reveals its beautifully peeling bark.

 • Flowering time March to May